 Self-screening is one of the best tools for catching skin cancer early.
-When a person performs regular self-screening in conjunction with regular visits to a dermatologist, the combined effort helps to ensure that skin cancer is caught at the earliest stage possible.
-Because you lead a busy life but want to make sure that your skin stays healthy, you should start performing regular self-screening at home while visiting a dermatologist at least once a year depending on your risk.
+Performing regular self-screening in conjunction with regular visits to a dermatologist helps to ensure that skin cancer is caught at the earliest stage possible.
+These at-home self skin exams should be a part of your annual health maintenance routine, especially if you’re at increased risk of skin cancer or have had skin cancer before.

 Here are pointers to help you as you build your self-screening routine to detect skin cancer.